Nutrition for Rodeo Athletes

 Do you struggle with the challenge of meeting nutrition demands as rodeo athletes?
 Do you suffer from low energy or injury?

-Rodeo, second to baseball, is the epitome of American values and a fast-growing type of contact sport.
+Rodeo, second to baseball, is the epitome of American values and a fast-growing contact sport.
 (1) Rodeo athletes experience unique nutrition challenges with frequent road travel, high physical demands, and high risk for brain and bodily injuries.
 (2)

 Nutrition is crucial to support muscle mass, focus, and recovery.